ice-leo/Clustering-Credit-Card-Users/README.md

 - Cluster validation:
   - Elbow method suggests a large number of clusters.
   - Silhouette scores were low (approximately 0.11–0.24), indicating clusters are not very well separated.

 ---

-## Discussion

-*(Content was present in the original document but left visually sparse.
-Consider adding interpretation of clusters, characteristics of each cluster, business implications, and recommended next steps.)*

----